adityamunshi29/AdiRLChessAgent/README.md

 ### KaspyBot
 #### Aditya Munshi

-This is a weak chess engine that can play against other weak agents and weak humans.
-Nowadays I am training less weak models.
+This is a weak chess engine.